 An economic analysis includes both costs and cost savings expressed in monetary terms.
 Costs arise when resources are utilized in a certain treatment.
-If the treatment has a positive effect in terms of reduced illness, this can imply future cost savings.
+If the treatment has a positive effect in terms of reduced illness or social problems this can imply future cost savings.
 One example is an antismoking program that carries initial costs but eventually results in cost savings, as the health care sector does not have to spend resources on treating smoking-related diseases.
+Another example could be extra reading support in school for children with dyslexia, which could lead to more employment opportunities and thus societal productivity gains.

 From a societal perspective, all relevant costs associated with a method should be identified, quantified and valued.
-In health economics the theoretically correct concept of cost is the opportunity cost, that is, the value of what can be achieved with the best alternative use of the resources.
-In practice, one often has to resort to using market prices or costs derived from the health services' accounts.
+In economics the theoretically correct concept of cost is the opportunity cost, i.e. the value of what can be achieved with the best alternative use of the resources.
+In practice, one often must resort to using market prices or costs derived from the health or social services accounts.

-Costs related to health and social care services can be divided into different categories: direct health and social care costs, direct other costs and indirect costs [19].
+Costs related to disease, ill health, and social problems as well as health and social care services can be categorized into direct and indirect costs [23].
 Direct costs consist of the consumption of resources that arises as a direct consequence of treatment and care, while indirect costs are resources that are lost indirectly due to illness or treatment, for example reduced ability to work.
-Examples of direct costs are personnel time, material, buildings, aids and medical devices, and costs for the patient/family.
-Which costs to include depends on the type of method that is evaluated.
-In certain cases, costs for sectors of society other than those delivering the services can be most important for the analysis.
-The most important indirect cost is the reduced production due to disease.
+Examples of direct costs are personnel time, buildings, aids and medical devices, and costs for the patient/family.
+Which direct costs to include depends on the type of method that is being evaluated.
+In certain cases, costs for sectors of society other than those delivering the services can be the most important for the analysis.
+The most important indirect cost is the reduced productivity due to incapacity to work because of disease or social problem.

 Basic data for calculating costs can be found in Swedish registers or statistical databases.
-For example the Swedish Board of Health and Welfare maintains health data registers and databases containing information about the number of episodes of care, numbers of surgical operations, days of inpatient care, mean days of inpatient care as well as consumption of drugs in different age groups distributed by diagnoses, type of surgical operation or DRGs (Diagnosis-related groups).
+For example, the Swedish National Board of Health and Welfare maintains health data registers and databases containing information about the number of episodes of care, numbers of surgical operations, mean days of inpatient care, as well as consumption of drugs in different age groups by diagnoses, type of surgical operation or DRGs (diagnosis-related groups).
+The Board also publishes data on resource consumption and costs for some local authority social services.
 The Swedish Association of Local Authorities and Regions (SALAR) keeps two databases on costs: KPP, which contains data on cost per patient at certain hospitals, and KPB, which contains costs per user for social care of elderly and persons with disabilities in certain municipalities.
-Regional healthcare prices and remunerations are also published by some regional committees.
+Regional health care prices and remunerations are also published by some regional associations of county councils.
 A further source is the national quality registers, many of which contain quite comprehensive data on treatments and patients.